sseaman/skillVC/README.md

 ```
 1. Create the directory for your project
 2. Install SkillVC per the installation instructions above (npm install skillvc)
-3. In the directory of your project run: node ./node_modules/.bin/skillvc init .
+3. In the directory of your project run: ./node_modules/.bin/skillvc init .
 ```

-For additional installation options, run: ```node ./node_modules/.bin/skillvc init --help```
+For additional installation options, run: ```./node_modules/.bin/skillvc init --help```

 ### Configuration Types
 SkillVC is designed to be highly configurable and allows for multiple configuration setups as well as providing multiple